daria-kotova/head-md-future-of-drawing/readme.md

 ![exp](/process/2024-01-17/IMG_6324.JPG)

 Murphy's law continues to work, the code that worked last night and this morning did not work during my demo.
 Had to show images on my iPad, again.
-Quite dissapointed with this, but at least I know it works and I am satisfied with thes final form.
+Quite dissapointed with this, but at least I know it works and I am satisfied with the final form.
 Achievemebt unlocked.
 Product designed.

 ## 2024-01-16